Hope, fear and inspiration

 “In the product development process, a lot of times, it feels like you’re in a dark room with a dim flashlight, stumbling around and looking for the right path.
 When you have Avnet come in with their experience and knowledge and industry experts, they’re able to really turn on a bright light in that room and say hey, this is the path you want to take.”
 Zack Bomsta, Owlet Co-founder/CTO

 Barriers that pop up overnight

 The Owlet Smart Sock first went on sale in October 2015 on Owlet’s website.
-Today, it’s available on the shelves of Buy Buy Baby, with plans to be in other big-box retailers and appear internationally later this year.
+Today, it’s available on the shelves of Buy Buy Baby, with plans to be in other big-box retailers and additional countries later this year.
+It's also been shown to reduce anxiety and improve sleep quality in longitudinal observations published in the peer-reviewed medical journal, Global Pediatric Health.
 The journey from idea to high-volume production took three years of blood, sweat, tears and, ironically, some sleepless nights.

 Trent Foster, an Avnet FAE (field application engineer), worked with Owlet during its early days in the product design phase.

 “They had office space above a Chinese restaurant.
 We would meet on the roof.
 You could smell the food cooking and the roof was tilted, like it might cave in at any minute.
 We spent hours sitting at a lopsided plastic picnic table, drawing out circuits on notepads.”

 Today, Owlet co-founder Zack is the company’s CTO (chief technology officer).
 He remembers those days well.